anushkasharma2005/speedtest-cli/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first.

-## Acknowledgments

-- Cloudflare for providing free speed test endpoints
-- ip-api.com for IP geolocation services